-Short term loan can be defined as temporary or short term unsecured borrowings undertaken to fulfil short term business, personal or working capital requirements which will be repaid over a period no longer than one year and are usually presented under the current liability section of balance sheet.
+Short-term loans can be defined as temporary or short-term unsecured borrowings undertaken to fulfill short-term business, personal or working capital requirements that will be repaid over a period no longer than one year and are usually presented under the current liability section of the balance sheet.

 Characteristics of Short Term Loan

-- Higher Rate of Interest: These loans are quite expensive as banks and FIs charges high-interest rates on such loans and advances.
+- Higher Rate of Interest: These loans are pretty expensive as banks and FIs charge high-interest rates on such loans and advances.

-- Low Amount Borrowed: Amount of loan sanctioned in these loans is always lower than another type of loans.
+- Low amount Borrowed: The Amount of loan sanctioned in these loans is always lower than other types of loans.

-- Unsecured: These loans are generally unsecured in nature, as the borrowing amount and the repayment time is less, therefore collateral security may not be asked for.
+- Unsecured: These loans are generally unsecured, as the borrowing amount and the repayment time are less; therefore, collateral security may not be asked for.
 However, some banks and FIs may ask for collateral security.

-- Tenure: Short term loans may be having tenure of one month, quarter or a year.
-Entire interest and principal needs to be repaid within this time limit.
+- Tenure: Short-term loans may include one month, a quarter, or a year assignments.
+The real interest and principal need to be repaid within this time limit.

-To apply for short term loan one has to follow the following steps –
+To apply for a short-term loan, one has to follow the following steps –

-Step #1 – Register on the platform: In order to avail a short term loan one has to find a suitable credit lending agency and understand its terms and conditions.
+Step #1 – Register on the platform: To avail of a short-term loan, one must find a suitable credit lending agency and understand its terms and conditions.
 If it suits the entity’s requirements, then one must register on its portal online.

-Step #2 – Fulfil KYC details as per the government requirement: The next step is to submit basic borrower details along with his necessary documents by which KYC can be done like a passport.
-The document submitted must clearly mention the details of the borrower his name address etc.
+Step #2 – Fulfil KYC details as per the government requirement: The next step is to submit basic borrower details along with the necessary documents by which KYC can be done, like a passport.
+The submitted document must mention the borrower’s points, name, address, etc.

-Step #3 – Submit the income documents and bank statements for the last six months: For determining the maximum amount which can be granted, banks, FI requires a potential borrower to submit income details so as to determine person’s repayment capacity.
-Accordingly, documents like tax return and bank statements must be uploaded at the portal.
+Step #3 – Submit the income documents and bank statements for the last six months: To determine the maximum amount that can be granted, banks and FI require a potential borrower to submit income details to determine the person’s repayment capacity.
+Accordingly, documents like tax returns and bank statements must be uploaded to the portal.

-Step #5 – Sanctioning: If a person is found appropriate, banks sanction loan to eligible clients.
+Step #5 – Sanctioning: Banks sanction loans to eligible clients if a person is found appropriate.

-Step# 6 – Disbursement: Next step after loan getting sanctioned is disbursement.
-At this stage, money gets transferred to borrower’s bank A/c.
+Step# 6 – Disbursement: Disbursement is the next step after sanctioning the loan.
+At this stage, money gets transferred to the borrower’s bank A/c.

 Types and Examples of Short Term Loan

 - Line of Credit: Line of credit is a financing term used by a bank or any financial institution which determines the maximum amount of loan or advance that can be granted to a borrower based on his creditworthiness.
-It is up to the borrower to withdraw the whole loan amount at once or to withdraw in instalments according to his needs.
+It is up to the borrower to withdraw the loan amount at once or in installments according to his needs.
 Charges will incur only on the loan amount withdrawn and not on the sanctioned amount.
-When the borrowed amount is repaid his credit is refilled with the sanctioned amount.
-For example, Sam, who has a high credit score is eligible to have $50,000 whereas Tom who has low credit score will have only $30,000 eligibility.
+His credit is refilled with the approved amount when the borrowed amount is repaid.
+For example, Sam, who has a high credit score, is eligible to have $50,000, whereas Tom, who has a low credit score, will have only $30,000 eligibility.

-- Bank Overdraft: It is a line of credit provided by the banks to its customers.
-Overdraft limit is prefixed by the bank.
-If in any case, the borrower’s funds are falling short to cover a payment made, the bank will cover the deficit amount by extending its overdraft facility.
-Example, when a company is having an account balance of $1,000 and writes a cheque of $2000.
+- Bank Overdraft: It is a line of credit provided by banks to their customers.
+The bank prefixes the overdraft limit.
+If, in any case, the borrower’s funds are falling short of covering a payment made, the bank will cover the deficit amount by extending its overdraft facility.
+For example, when a company has an account balance of $1,000 and writes a cheque of $2000.
 The account will be overdrawn by $1000 when the cheque is cleared.
-In this case, the company has an agreement with the bank for an overdraft limit (short term loan) so due to this facility, the cheque of the company will get cleared otherwise it would have been bounced due to unavailability of sufficient balance.
+In this case, the company has an agreement with the bank for an overdraft limit (short-term loan), so due to this facility, the company’s cheque will get cleared; otherwise, it would have been bounced due to the unavailability of sufficient balance.

-- Merchant Cash Advances: This funding facility is best applicable for businesses having large credit /debit card transactions instead of cash transaction.
-In this case, the bank or financial institution agrees to provide a lump sum amount in advance to the borrower.
-This amount is gradually recovered by the bank as a percentage of sales of the borrower.
-For example, when a sale is made by the borrower a fixed percentage say 2% will be directly recovered by the bank from the payment initiator.
+- Merchant Cash Advances: This funding facility is best applicable for businesses with large credit /debit card transactions instead of cash transactions.
+In this case, the bank or financial institution agrees to provide the borrower with a lump sum amount in advance.
+The bank gradually recovers this amount as a percentage of the borrower’s sales.
+For example, when the borrower makes a sale, a fixed percentage, say the bank, will directly recover 2% from the payment initiator.

-- Payday Loans: This is suitable for event based businesses or individuals under which amount of loan granted is recovered from the next credited salary or other income as agreed by the lender and borrower.
+- Payday Loans: This is suitable for event-based businesses or individuals under which the amount of loan granted is recovered from the next credited salary or other income as agreed by the lender and borrower.

 Short Term Loan Periods

-Period of short-term loans may vary depending upon the type of loan granted.
-Some may fall due by next week, month, quarter or year.
-However, there is not hard stone based time limit of one year.
-Some banks and FI may even consider loan period of 2 or 3 years as short-term loans.
+The period of short-term loans may vary depending upon the type of loan granted.
+Some may fall due by next week, month, quarter, or year.
+However, there is no hard stone-based time limit of one year.
+Some banks and FI may even consider loan periods of 2 or 3 years as short-term loans.